 The size of your garden will determine your system’s setup and the kit that you need.
 For smaller gardens, a single kit is often enough to install an effective drip irrigation system.
 Larger gardens may require additional lengths of tubing and emitters.
 You may even find that you’re better off with two separate systems that run at different times to different locations around your property.

 Different plant species require different amounts of water.
 Depending on what you’re growing, you might have to get creative with a system of in-line and point-source emitters.
-One of the great values of a drip irrigation system is how flexible they are.
+One of the great values of a good drip irrigation system is how flexible it is.
 If designed correctly, a single system can water a wide variety of plants.

 Once you’ve determined the plants and soil you have, you can figure out the plants’ water needs and choose the correct emitters to achieve the right flow rate.

 To combat this, the best drip irrigation system emitters are pressure compensating by design.
 They’ll emit the same amount of water regardless of the pressure at their inlet (where they attach to the main hose).
 They provide consistent watering conditions and ensure that all plants along the system stay watered.